-Clean Diet Tip #6 Plan Your Meals & Snacks
+Healthy Eating Habit #6 Plan Your Meals and Snacks

-This is something many of us aspire to do but never get around to much of the time.
+This is a healthy eating habit many of us aspire to do but never get around to much of the time.
 However, it is highly worth it.

 Even if you just give yourself a basic plan of which ingredients you’ll use, it makes grocery shopping more streamlined and you will save money and limit food waste.